vbpokale24/person-rest-endpoint/README.md

 API Description

  This Api is secured by JWT.To access the api, user need to pass the Authotization header in request.
+ Import the postman collection name embl-rest-Api.postman_collection.json in postman for getting all API in postman.Json collection   present in project itself.

 ##1)Get the authorization token API: